hamvocke/hamvocke.github.io/_drafts/testing_java.md

 **TODO: teaser image?**

 ## <abbr title="too long; didn't read">tl;dr</abbr>
+Don't know if this article is for you?
+These are the key takeaways:

+  * Automate your tests (surprise!)
-Automate your tests.
-Keep the [test pyramid](https://martinfowler.com/bliki/TestPyramid.html) in mind (forget about the original names of the layers).
-Write tests with different granularity.
-Use unit test (solitary and sociable) to test the insides of your application.
-Put special attention to the places where your application serializes and deserializes data (e.g. your REST API, accessing databases and the filesystem, calling other services via REST/gRPC/whatever).
-Test the collaboration between services with contract tests (CDC).
+  * Remember the [test pyramid](https://martinfowler.com/bliki/TestPyramid.html) _(forget about the original names of the layers though)_
+  * Write tests with different granularity
+  * Use unit test (_solitary_ and _sociable_) to test the insides of your application
+  * Use integration tests to test all places where your application serializes/deserializes data (e.g. public APIs, accessing databases and the filesystem, calling other microservices, reading from/writing to queues)
+  * Test collaboration between services with contract tests (CDC).

 **TODO update tl;dr?**